ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_ref_fire.rst

      the ConFire model or Zenodo URL to retrieve files from a Zenodo archive.
      If custom files are used, the corresponding directory needs to be present inside the auxiliary data directory defined inside the user configuration.
-     This defaults to the files present in the diagnostic directory otherwise.
+     This defaults to the original Zenodo archive otherwise.
    * remove_vpd_files: Removing or not the computed vapor pressure deficit files.
      It will only apply if the vapor pressure deficit is part of var_order.
      This defaults to False.